 Multi-level governance: many interactive authority structures in a political system with interconnected institutions.

 Objectives of the Strategy: The revised Strategy (2013) is based on three objectives: to save the sea, to connect the region and to increase prosperity in the region.

-Priority Area: Priority Area brings together different actors and modes of cooperation for a targeted action.
-The individual Priority Area’s are responsive to the varied content and institutional build-up in different topics (from environment to competitiveness).
+Policy Area: Policy Area brings together different actors and modes of cooperation for a targeted action.
+The individual Policy Area’s are responsive to the varied content and institutional build-up in different topics (from environment to competitiveness).
 Inside the PAs, different coordination mechanisms may thus be warranted.

-Priority Area relies on the expertise and support from relevant institutions in the Member States as well as relevant services of the European Commission, different council formations in the EU, regional organisations and other institutions.
-Priority Area can be perceived as an intermediate layer between the EU and a Member State meant to deal with issues of macro-regional value and best addressed on this level.
+Policy Area relies on the expertise and support from relevant institutions in the Member States as well as relevant services of the European Commission, different council formations in the EU, regional organisations and other institutions.
+Policy Area can be perceived as an intermediate layer between the EU and a Member State meant to deal with issues of macro-regional value and best addressed on this level.

 Transnational cooperation: cooperation of regions from different countries in broader areas (Baltic Sea, Mediterranean, Central Europe etc.).